April 6, 2019 @ 9:30 am - 12:00 pm

-- Viewing: Main viewing areas were all along 3rd Street, from Market Street to Bladen Street.
+Main viewing areas will be all along 3rd Street, from Market Street to Bladen Street.
 Viewing along the route is always free, though reserved Festival bleacher tickets were available for purchase at the North Carolina Azalea Festival Ticket Office for $5-8 in advance, $7-10 day of.

 If you are interested in participating as a concessioner for the Parade, we have a few options and limited space is available for the food and beverage options.
 The various options include:

 - Walking Concessions: $150 each.
 The walking permits are for the Parade route only.
 Each walking permit covers one person only.
 Each walker receives one credential badge.

 - Regular Coca-Cola Concession Booth: $150.
 (Includes: Coca-Cola 10×10 tent, product supplied at cost and delivered to site, will pick up remaining product after Parade and collect payment for sold product).
 Can sell prepacked foods like chips, cookies, and candy.

 - Food Concession Booth: $250.00.
 This is for food trucks and food tents that prepare food on site such as bagels, hotdogs, donuts, etc.